SL8 Apartments - Rope Access

 External Preparation & Repaint, Rope Access for SL8 Apartments

 SL8 Management Plays The Role Of Caretaker For A Number Of Contemporary Townhomes, Skyhomes And Apartments In Brisbane’s Bustling Westend.
 The Apartment Complex At 8 Musgrave Street Was Last Repainted A Decade Ago.
-SL8 Contacted McAuliffe Painting For A Complete External Revamp In 2018.
+SL8 Contacted McAuliffe Painting For A Complete External Revamp In 2018, this projected was performed using Rope access by McAuliffe Painting.

 Musgrave Street, with its views over Brisbane River, is perfectly placed for residents who enjoy the features and pastimes of Brisbane city centre.
 Westend is now enjoying the rewards of urban renewal and transformation into a luxury suburb.
 Featuring a communal pool and more than 300 apartments, the order to reinstate SL8’s apartment complex as the contemporary, attractive and well-presented building it was always intended to be required careful thought and discussion, and a lot of hard work.
 SL8 Apartments Rope Access and Abseil Painting Project was successfully completed by McAuliffe Painting team.